zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

 Reviewing Using Gerrit
 **********************

- An example of a gerrit patch review page:
+ An example of a gerrit change review page:

 .. figure:: figures/gs_collaboration_gerrit01.png
    :scale: 75 %